Philadelphia Violation of Probation Attorney

 However, that second chance comes with many, many conditions, and it can easily be taken away.
 If that happens, you could be spending the rest of your sentence in prison.
 The slightest violation can put you before the judge again with your whole future at stake.

 Philadelphia Probation Violation Lawyer

 If you know your probation officer will report any kind of violation to the judge, then the sooner your attorney is working on your case, the better your chances.
-An experienced Philadelphia probation violation lawyer from Alva & Shuttleworth, LLC can take on your case and defend you.
+An experienced Philadelphia probation violation lawyer from Alva Foster & Moscow, LLC can take on your case and defend you.
 Our criminal defense attorneys can also represent you in detainer hearings and any other matter that requires you to face a judge.
 We will zealously defend your rights and advocate for your best interests.
-Contact Alva & Shuttleworth, LLC today at (215) 665-1695 to set up a consultation.
+Contact Alva Foster & Moscow, LLC today at (215) 665-1695 to set up a consultation.

 We represent people facing hearings over probation violations throughout the Philadelphia region, including Montgomery County, Chester County, Bucks County, and Delaware County, as well as in New Jersey.

 - Technical Violations and Substantive Violations of Pennsylvania Probation